How to start an event management company?

 What is event management?

-Steve John-N, an experienced event manager and consultant, defines event management as the process of creatively applying necessary professional skills in organising a focused event for a target audience to achieve a desired objective.
+Steve John-N, an experienced event manager and consultant, defines event management as the process of creatively applying necessary professional skills in organising a focused event for a target audience to achieve the desired objective.
 Key aspects of event management include planning, visualising, and executing concepts, as well as coordinating with clients and budgeting.
 An event organiser should possess certain skills such as communication, budget management, negotiation, planning, multi-tasking, client management, and labour management.

 What does an event management company do?